 Rebekah Richgels is the fiction editor for both Issue 2 and Issue 3.
 She is a Creative Writing major in her third year at ASU.
 This was her first job with a literary magazine and she enjoyed working with everyone on the staff to produce a high quality issue.
 She hopes this internship will help her realize her eventual goal of working in a publishing house.
 Her notable accomplishments include interviews with Steve Almond and Tayari Jones.
 She will continue to be a fiction editor next semester for Superstition Review.

 Sarah Dillard is the fiction editor for Issue 3.
 She is a senior in the Literature, Writing, and Film Program at Arizona State University.
 She is excited for the opportunity to intern with Superstition Review and is looking forward to gaining an insight in magazine publishing.
 She hopes her work as a fiction editor will give her the necessary skills to publish her own fiction one day.
 Upon graduation, she would like to earn her teaching certificate or work in publishing.

 Timothy Allen is the web design editor for both Issue 3 and Issue 4.
-He is a senior at ASU majoring in both Literature Writing & Film as well as Multimedia Writing & Technical Communication.
+He is a senior at ASU majoring in Literature, Writing, and Film in preparation for applying to Law School next year.
 He is a published novelist with years of experience in professional writing and website design.
-With a diverse skillset under his belt already, he is not sure what he wants to be when he grows up—being a lawyer seems like too much of a part-time job, so he continues to dream to one day see his name in the credits as a writer for a major Disney movie.
+With a diverse skill set under his belt already, he is not sure what he wants to be when he grows up—being a lawyer seems like too much of a part-time job, so he continues to dream to one day see his name in the credits as a writer for a major Disney movie.

 Veronica Martinez is the advertising coordinator for Issue 3.
 She is a junior at Arizona State University currently pursuing a major in Creative Writing and a minor in Justice Studies.
 Through this internship she hopes to gain knowledge about the online publishing industry and hopes to apply this knowledge to future literary opportunities.